Skip to content

 Security Disclaimer

-The attack techniques described in this section are intended strictly for educational use inside the VNTD laboratory.
+The attack techniques described here are intended strictly for educational use inside the VNTD laboratory.

 Responsible Use

-These techniques must never be used against real systems without explicit authorization.
+These techniques must never be used against real systems without explicit written authorisation.